cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

 ------

-Easier to find the debtors
+Debtors are easier to find
 ++++++++++++++++++++++++++

 .. list-table::